notnotnithin/nithin2889/README.md

 - 👨🏽‍💻 I’m currently working on [Crwn Clothing](https://github.com/nithin2889/crwn-clothing);
 - 🌱 I’m currently learning ReactJS and CSS3;
-- 🤔 I’m looking for help with ReactJS;
+- 🤔 I’m looking for help with React Native;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I have a degree in computer science and engineering;
 - 📫 How to reach me: nithin2889@gmail.com;